This post was originally published in November of 2018, and now updated 12/2019.

 1. In general, you should expect less moisture build-up even during the day.

-2. Panty lines through your clothes are basically not a thing.
+2. Panty lines through your clothes are basically not cool.

 3. Discharge volume seems less.
 This may be because discharge dries or doesn’t collect in such a concentrated area.
 If you are someone with a lot of discharge, maybe start with wearing boxers on the weekend to see if either discharge decreases or if it is at least contained within the boxers.